jokroese/modular-dancing/README.md

 Open processing.
 Sketch > Import Library > Add Library.
 Then type in 'oscP5' in 'Libraries'.
 Click 'Install'.

+3. Import netP5

+Same as step 2. but with 'netP5'.

-3. Download (or clone) this repository.
+4. Download (or clone) this repository.

 ### For the director